w3c/browser-statuses/README.md

 ## Spec series object

-Each entry in the list describes the implementation status of a specification series, and/or of some of the features it defines, on main desktop and mobile Web browsers.
+Each entry in the list describes the implementation status of a **specification series**, and/or of some of the features it defines, on main desktop and mobile Web browsers.
 Each entry has the following overall structure:

 ```json